fanyc22/blog/docs/blog/posts/KernelAsahi.md

   - Building Kernel from Source
 ---

-# (Modify,) Compile and Install the  Kernel Source Code on Asahi Linux
+# (Modify,) Compile and Install the Kernel from Source on Asahi Linux

 This is the first tutorial of building and installing the kernel from source on Asahi Linux since they moved to the Fedora kernel. **This blog is not wriiten by me, but by [Minghong Sun](https://blog.clf3.org).**